General Regulations

 • the date the birds were taken.

-10. fail to make every effort possible to immediately retrieve a migratory game bird that a person has killed or wounded.
+10. Fail to make every effort possible to immediately retrieve a migratory game bird that a person has killed or wounded.
 A hunter must have adequate means to retrieve any migratory bird that he or she may kill, cripple or injure.

-11. hunt wild turkey using
+11. Hunt wild turkey using

 • a weapon other than a shotgun, cross-bow or a bow and arrow,